 - People dress more formally.
 Women are almost always in dresses and men in slacks.
 Jeans were rarely seen, even amongst tourists.
 I felt underdressed all the time.
 Dubrovnik, Croatia is the only other city where I have felt this way.

 I’m happy we visited Riga and Tallinn but neither city lands at the top of our favorite cities list.
 Peter enjoyed Riga more than Tallinn and I enjoyed Tallinn more than Riga.
 Riga’s old town felt like a ghost town.
 It was dead and without a pulse.
 Tallinn’s old town felt vibrant and busy with a mix of locals and tourists buzzing about.
 On the flip side, the area surrounding Riga’s old town offered more than Tallinn’s, mainly because of the mixture of interesting architecture in Riga.

 Given these countries are in Eastern Europe, we fully expected smoking to be allowed everywhere but, surprisingly, both countries have smoking bans in place.
 Smoking is not permitted in restaurants, bars, taxis, train stations, etc. In Tallinn, some establishments have smoking rooms with special extractor fans that are sealed off from the main area.
 I do not think that smoking rooms are common, however.
 It would not be feasible for most restaurants and bars to cover the expense of building a smoking room when anyone wanting to smoke could just as easily go outside and at no cost to the business.

-Next up, details from our trip to Riga but first, a map of the countries I’ve visited to date (6 April 2015).
+Next up, details from our trip to Riga but first, a map of the countries I’ve visited as of April 6, 2015.
 For a country to be included, I used the criteria that we were physically in the country for more than 12 hours and had eaten a sit-down meal outside of the airport/train station.
 I’ve not even scratched the surface on traveling this planet of ours, having only been to 13.43 percent of the countries on Earth.